 The Commuter Card allows you unlimited, 24/7 travel within the zones between DIS and your DIS housing.
 It is your responsibility to ensure your ticket is valid and to make sure you travel in the right zones.
 You will receive directions from DIS about purchasing and renewing your Commuter Card.
 Note that when you purchase your Commuter Card, you will invoice DIS directly.

 We recommend researching your commute once you receive information about your housing location.
 How far is the commute between your housing and DIS?
 What forms of transportation are recommended for your journey to DIS?
 Journey Planner (Rejseplanen) is a great resource that will offer you information about the public transportation options available to you.

-If you choose the Commuter Card option, you will still purchase single tickets for DIS-related travel (such as to Field Studies or DIS academic and social events), which will be invoiced to DIS.
+If you choose the Commuter Card option, you will still be able to invoice single tickets or extra zones for DIS-related travel (such as Field Studies or DIS academic or social events) located outside the zones your Commuter Card covers.
 Learn more about when you will need single tickets and how to purchase them here.

 Frequently Asked Questions about the Commuter Card

 Q\ How does the Copenhagen zone system work?

 When using any kind of public transportation in Copenhagen, the price of your ticket will depend on how far you want to travel on public transportation and how many zones you will need to travel through.
 Learn more about understanding Copenhagen zones and ticketing for public transportation here.

 Q\ How many zones will DIS cover within my Commuter Card?